accsyn/accsyn-python-api/doc/render.rst

 Site settings
 *************

-Settings that is applied for each involved compute / render site, available beneath ``parameters`` sub dictionary and can be edited after job has been submitted.
+Settings that is applied for each involved render site, available beneath ``parameters`` sub dictionary and can be edited after job has been submitted.

 Proved settings as a dictionary by site name or ID, with sub key "settings":

-* ``download``; Settings that will apply to all downloads from main site to this site, typically compute scripts and dependencies.
+* ``download``; Settings that will apply to all downloads from main site to this site, typically render scripts and dependencies.
 In the example above,
 * ``upload``; Settings that will apply to all uploads from this site back to main site.
 * ``common``; Settings that will apply to both downloads and uploads.

 The ``local`` site is reserved and means the remote submitting computer and will only be considered when submitting from the remote "roaming" site.
-With the local site download and upload are swapped settings wise, meaning that upload settings apply to the upload of compute scripts and dependencies to main site and download settings apply to the download of generated files.
+With the local site download and upload are swapped settings wise, meaning that upload settings apply to the upload of render scripts and dependencies to main site and download settings apply to the download of generated files.

 .. note::

-    To provide settings that should apply to all compute job sync transfers, put them in ``settings`` dictionary in payload root.
+    To provide settings that should apply to all render job sync transfers, put them in ``settings`` dictionary in payload root.